Ezetimibe Side Effects

 Applies to ezetimibe: oral tablet

-Along with its needed effects, ezetimibe may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.Frequency not determined
+In addition to its needed effects, some unwanted effects may be caused by ezetimibe.
+In the event that any of these side effects do occur, they may require medical attention.Frequency not determined

 - Abdominal fullness